luissilva1044894/Pyrez/.github/CONTRIBUTING.md

-## Contributing to Pyrez
+## How to contributing to Pyrez

-First off, thanks for taking the time to contribute.
+First off, thank you for considering contributing to Pyrez.
 It makes the library substantially better. :+1:

 The following is a set of guidelines for contributing to the repository.
 These are guidelines, not hard rules.

-Please try your best not to ask questions in our issue tracker
+Please try your best not to ask questions in our issue tracker.

+## Support questions
+Please, don't use the issue tracker for this.
+Use our Discord [*support server*][support-server-discord] for questions about your own code.

 ## Good Bug Reports